DHS home page

 2. Disabled Adult Children Status

-Clues that a person might be DAC eligible.
+Clues that an individual might be DAC eligible.
 These are just clues.
-You can not be certain that a person meets the criteria as a Medicaid protected DAC unless all eligibility components have been verified.
+You cannot be certain that an individual meets the criteria as a Medicaid protected DAC unless all eligibility components have been verified.

 It is important to note that SSA has their own eligibility criteria for individuals they refer to as DAC’s or CDB’s (Childhood Disability Beneficiaries).
 When determining eligibility for a Medicaid protected DAC, unless all eligibility components can be verified by other means, SSA must be contacted and asked specific questions related to eligibility for the program we offer.
 The specific questions staff should ask SSA are as follows: